UMich-CURLY/GeoTransformer/README.md

 Code has been tested with Ubuntu 20.04, GCC 9.3.0, Python 3.8, PyTorch 1.7.1, CUDA 11.1 and cuDNN 8.1.0.

 ## Pre-trained Weights
-Upcoming!
-(I plan to upload the pretrain weights in August, 2024.
-If it didn't happen, feel free to email me.)
-Please download the weights and put them in `weights` directory.
+Please download the weights on [Google Drive](https://drive.google.com/drive/folders/1mnjdBZptRtnZMReSxkM2GBpKz2FPVA6v?usp=sharing) and put them in `weights` directory.

 ## Which model to use?
 SE3ET-E vs. SE3ET-I
 TL;DR: We suggest you to use SE3ET-E if the input point cloud is small (<10k points) and use SE3ET-I if the input point cloud is large (>10k points).

 In the paper, we propose two transformer configurations. **SE3ET-E** contains all the equivariant and invariant self-attention and cross-attention we proposed, and **SE3ET-I** contains equivariant self-attention and invariant cross-attention.
 The first one provides better performance on low-overlap and random rotation cases but higher on memory consumption.
 The latter one maintain good performance while keeping lower memory consumption.
 We suggest you use SE3ET-E if the input point cloud is small (<10k points) and use SE3ET-I if the input point cloud is large (>10k points).
 We also provide SE3ET-E2 and SE3ET-I2 which the feature size is 2x smaller to boost computation performance.
 Please check the paper for their performance comparison.

+## Demo
+If you just want to test how well it works, run the demo code.
+TODO

 ## 3DMatch